jorgenfar/netlight-node-workshop/README.md

 // Export the functions for others to use module.exports = {
+  get: get,
   random: random,
 };
 ```

+_You could of course use a package from npm to do this.
+An extra task is to replace the implementation above with [unique-random-array](https://www.npmjs.com/package/unique-random-array) or similar._

 ### F. Publish your package
 We need to begin with logging in to npm.
 Open your terminal and run `npm login` and enter your credentials as requested.